Keep StatefulSet's Pods Down

 Motivation

 Typically, Kubernetes tries to keep as many pods running as desired for a Kubernetes StatefulSet.
 However, some circumstances may prevent Kubernetes from achieving this, like missing resources in the cluster, problems with the StatefulSet's probes, or a CrashLoopBackOff.
-You should validate what happens to your overall provided service when a given StatefulSet is directly affected by this or one of the upstream services used by your StatefulSet.
+You should validate what happens to your upstream services that are using the given StatefulSet as a downstream service.

 Structure